 One of the most crucial Survival Tips for Holiday Travel with kids involves food.
 Food is the universal solution for most of humanity’s problems, especially kids.
 More essentially, it keeps them busy.
 Make sure the snack bag is mixed up with the general candy-chips-cookie coalition along with some healthy options like carrots, cucumbers, and chopped fruits.
 Don’t just keep handing them out candy until it’s over.
 The sugar high will annoy the living daylights out of the trip.
 Keep the snacks on a cycle and maintain it.

-Let Them Cry – You can have all the tricks in the bag, all the snacks, and all the fascinating activities to do.
+You can have all the tricks in the bag, all the snacks, and all the fascinating activities to do.
 If you have a baby or toddler in car, at some point, he’s going to turn bitter and bawl relentlessly, for no particular reason.
 DO NOT give in.
 You can’t afford to lose time making stops every time the baby cries.
 Unless it’s hungry induced or a diaper change scenario or a real emergency, it really isn’t worth making a stop.
 You have to stay firm and let them stop on their own.
 They usually do.

 You have got to accept that going on a road trip with your kids is not exactly the same as doing it with your buddies BEFORE you had babies.
 It’s probably going to take twice as much time.
 You have to stop for food, diaper changes, stretch-your-leg breaks, and a whole lot of other unplanned random stops.
 So, when you plan your schedule, you need to plan around it.
 It will avoid unnecessary stress later on.

 If it’s a long road trip, stopping at regular intervals does pay in the long run.
 It’s a given that you’re going to be spending a substantial amount of time in the car.
 Making planned stops from time to time allows your kids to let out some steam and it makes the long ride to your destination a whole lot more tolerable.
 One thing you need to keep in mind is that regardless of how long your lunch break will be, your toddler is going to need that bathroom break in less than half an hour.
 So, don’t make a big deal of it.
 You could easily rent a party bus for Corpus Christi family trip to cover all the planned stops.